Skip to main content

 • IAM Base URL - Example: https://auth.iam.experience.hyland.com/

-• Client ID - Your application's client identifier
+• Client ID - Your client identifier

-• Client Secret - Your application's client secret
+• Client Secret - Your client secret

 See Getting Started for detailed setup instructions.